nullifedmirror/notTube/README.md

 - ALLOW_PAID_FREE: YES

 ## Code of Conduct (CoC)
-Uses the CoC included in the POSS.
+Uses the second version of the CoC included in the POSS.